WangWenhao0716/ISC-Track1-Submission/README.md

 ## Training
-For training, we generate 11 datasets
+For training, we generate 11 datasets.
+For each dataset, 3 models with different backbones are trained.
+Each training takes about 1 day on 4 V100 gpus (bigger backbone takes longer and smaller backbone takes shorter).
+The whole training codes including how to generate training datasets and the link to the generated datasets are given in Training folder.
+For more details, please refer to the readme file in that folder.

 ## Test